ryanlewis/seo-metadata/README.md

 <add key="SeoMetadata.NoSegmentProvider" value="true" />
 ```

+### Recursive Values

+You will find that `recursive: true` will not work as an instance of the `SeoMetadata` class will always return.
+You can override this behaviour so that
-If fields are left blank you want the values from the parent to be resolved, add the following appSetting key.
+the resolver returns null.
+To do this, add the following appSetting key.
 ```xml
 <add key="SeoMetadata.RecurseIfDefaults" value="true" />
 ```